heilaaks/snippy/docs/dev/SCRIBBLING.md

  'created': ASC}

-¿/defects?offset=5&limit=5	# 	Returns defects 6..10.
+Â¿/defects?offset=5&limit=5	# 	Returns defects 6..10.
-¿/defects?offset=10	Returns defects 11..36 (the default number of the returned defects is 25).
+Â¿/defects?offset=10	Returns defects 11..36 (the default number of the returned defects is 25).

-1. You can request ¿/defects?limit=0 to get just metadata, without defect data.
+1. You can request Â¿/defects?limit=0 to get just metadata, without defect data.
-2. When the response doesn¿t contain a link to the next page of results, you know that you¿ve reached the end.
+2. When the response doesnÂ¿t contain a link to the next page of results, you know that youÂ¿ve reached the end.

 # From start
 "meta": {